jjaakko/fake-news-classifier/index.markdown

 * The F1 score of Model-A is 60.8% (i.e. 2 x 68.3% x 54.8%/(68.3% + 54.8%)).

 Different measures from this list are important to different members of the NLP field.
-For example, [Facebook and Microsoft only report on the precision of their models](https://venturebeat.com/2020/04/07/microsoft-ai-fake-news-better-than-state-of-the-art-baselines/) (i.e. when assessing articles as fake).<br>
+For example, [Facebook and Microsoft only report on the precision of their models](https://venturebeat.com/2020/04/07/microsoft-ai-fake-news-better-than-state-of-the-art-baselines/) (i.e. when assessing articles as "fake").<br>

 ## Why Didn't We Use the Articles Labeled by Politifact?
-We excluded articles gold labeled by politifact.
+We excluded articles gold-labeled by Politifact.
 Initially, we thought their rating system was confusing or might be too complicated to train the model on.
-This is because the labels (fake or real) did not seem to represent a uniform interpretation of the “fakeness” of a news article across the sources.
+This is because the labels ("fake" or "real") did not seem to represent a uniform interpretation of the “fakeness” of a news article across the sources.
 Moreover we had very few articles from Politifact so it made the decision to exclude those articles a little bit easier.
 As it turned out, a similar level of complications existed in some of the articles gold-labeled by snopes and emergent as well for other reasons (see the Story of Ghidora below).<br>